rvbug/neovim/README.md

 ---

 # Notes

+**`Language Server Protocol`** - LSP Config is the most challenging part of the configration which uses open json rpc standard.
+**`Autocompletion engine`** - Uses 3rd party sources for completion, snippets suggestions.

 ## Lua Table
 Lua is a very simple language and has one important data structure called as table.
 It is important to know how it works to understand the internals and structure of neovim.